tjboldt/Apple2-IO-RPi/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
 name: Enhancement request
 about: Suggest an improvement for this project
-title: 'Enhancement: '
+title: 'Enhancement: PUT ENHANCEMENT TITLE HERE'
 labels: ''
-assignees: ''
+assignees: 'tjboldt'

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.

-**Describe the solution you'd like**
+**Description**
 A clear and concise description of what you want to happen.

 **Additional context**